Albanian lek

 The lek (leku shqiptar; indefinite singular lek, definite plural lekët, indefinite plural lekë; sign: L; code: ALL) is the currency of Albania.
 Historically, it was subdivided into 100 qintars (qindarka; singular qindarkë).

 History

+Medieval Albanian currency

+Currency of Andrea Gropa Minted in Ohrid in the Principality of Gropa.

+The earliest coins produced in Albanian lands date to the 14th and 15th centuries when the various local principalities began issuing their own currency.
+Such as the Principality of Albania and Principality of Gropa.
+Alongside the feudal lords several autonomous towns in Albania such as Shkodër, Durrës, and Drisht struck their own coins as well.The production of these coins largely ended in the late 15th to 16th centuries following the Ottoman conquest of Albania.

+First modern currency (1926)

 Alexander the Great on the first Albanian 1 Lek coin.

 The lek was introduced as the first Albanian currency in February 1926.

 Before then, Albania was a country without a currency, using a gold standard to fix commercial values.
 Before the First World War, the Ottoman Turkish piastre was in full circulation.
 During the occupation of Albania by Austria-Hungary, paper notes of the Austro-Hungarian krone were imposed on the population.
 Albanians were reluctant to use these notes and only did so in exchanges with the occupiers.
 The majority of the population used gold and silver piastres, or gave up on money altogether and bartered instead.
 In 1923, Italian paper circulated at Shkodër, Durrës, Vlorë, and Gjirokastër, and the Greek drachma at Korçë, the values of which varied according to locality and the prevailing rates of exchange as compared with gold.